jesusxambro/pokeExpress/README.md

 ```
 ##### DELETE
 http://localhost:3005/card/:id
-This call will delete the card if found.
+This call will delete the card if found but also not delete if it is associated with a deck.